Small Batch Turkey Tenderloin

 - Preheat oven to 375° F. Prepare a lipped baking sheet or use an oven-safe pan below for stove-top to oven transfer.

-- In a large sauté pan heat 3 Tbsp butter on a medium heat.
+- In a large sauté pan heat 3 tablespoon butter on a medium heat.
 Add in herbs until fragrant, about 2 minutes.

 - Move turkey to prepared sheet (or keep in oven-safe pan) to oven, baste again, and bake for about 20-25 minutes.
 Until internal temperature is 165° F.